 Simon is a Chartered Surveyor with 10 years’ property experience within the fields of development, investment and asset management.
 He offers strong commercial skills and a detailed knowledge base alongside a strong client focus and deep understanding of public andprivate sector drivers.

 Shanice plays a key role in supporting the team with PRD’s current development and regeneration projects including several masterplanning, market assessment, viability assessment and strategic development commissions.

 Shanice is a Graduate Surveyor with PRD, having joined the team after graduating from Nottingham Trent University with a RICS-accredited degree in Real Estate.

-A PRD Research Consultant, Sam joined PRD in 2018 having graduated with a Masters in Sustainable Urbanism at the UCL Bartlett School of Planning.
+Sam joined PRD in 2018 having graduated with a Masters in Sustainable Urbanism at the UCL Bartlett School of Planning.
 He is a highly skilled researcher and communicator and his areas of specialism include sustainable urban development, place making and urban economics.

 Sam has previously worked at Savills in Planning and Development, where he worked on a variety of projects for individual landowners, estates and other private clients for residential, commercial and mixed-use development throughout West Sussex.